dimfeld/website/posts/simple_state_machines.md

 ```

+There’s no longer any need to check different combinations of variables or to be sensitive to the order in which we check them.
 Now it’s easy to follow both the code and the reasoning behind it.
-There’s no longer any need to check different combinations of variables or to be sensitive to the order in which we check them.
 We just look at `state` to determine what to do.

 # Controlling State Transitions

 While the code is cleaner, one wrinkle with this change is that there's no control over how we transition between states.
 If the dialog receives an `encode-error` event, it will enter the `ERROR` state, but if the encoder later sends an `encode-end` event, the dialog enters the `DONE` state and the error message disappears.
 The user might not even know an error occurred and then wonder why the output video file isn't there.

-Fortunately, we can control how each state responds to each event, and solve this problem with only a small effort.
+With a small change, we can solve this problem and control how each state responds to each event.

 ```js
 const transitions = {